spencertipping/ni/doc/ni_by_example.md

 Use of escape characters in `ni` operators is acceptable style only if there is not a simpler way to do the job.
 In this case, better `ni` style would be to use the Perl operator, introduced in the next section, The above spell is more clearly and concisely written as `ni n1000 rp'/^(\d)\1+$/'`

-The `r` operator is especially useful during development; for example,
+The `r` operator is especially useful during development; for example, if you are working with a large file or stream, you can check the correctness of your output using